iandennismiller/gh-impact/_pages/about.md

 ### About the author

-[Ian Dennis Miller](http://imiller.utsc.utoronto.ca) is a PhD candidate at the University of Toronto.
+<a class="outbound" href="http://imiller.utsc.utoronto.ca">Ian Dennis Miller</a> is a PhD candidate at the University of Toronto.
 His work focuses on memes, social networks, agent based modeling, and synthetic populations.